 Worsening cyber threat landscape

 Cyber threats are not new to the TMT sector.
 Its companies are often the target of cyberattacks because of their rich customer profiles, payment information and highly visible brands.
 However, the level of urgency and concern has clearly escalated during this COVID era, with the survey showing that the cyber threat issue moved up six notches to fourth position this year on the top risk list.
-TMT organizations are rightfully concerned that they may not be sufficiently prepared to manage cyber threats that have the potential to significantly disrupt core operations and/or damage their brand.
+TMT organisations are rightfully concerned that they may not be sufficiently prepared to manage cyber threats that have the potential to significantly disrupt core operations and/or damage their brand.

-Before the pandemic, some media companies were looking to invest more in cybersecurity, although not necessarily because they recognized themselves as a likely target.
+Before the pandemic, some media companies were looking to invest more in cybersecurity, although not necessarily because they recognised themselves as a likely target.
 Some were more concerned about cybersecurity risk disclosures because they were preparing for an initial public offering or merger and acquisition deal, for example.
 And others were elevating their cybersecurity practices as part of their efforts to step up ESG reporting.
 Now, media companies, like their counterparts in tech and telecommunications, are seeing an increase in direct cyberattacks — as hackers assume, correctly, that many are overwhelmed responding to the pandemic, and their attention is divided.